ppwwyyxx/Mandelbrot-Set/README.md

     --help, -h           show this help and quit
 ```

 In GUI, use '='/'-' to zoom.
-Use 's' to save current view (read file name from stdin).
+Use 's' to save current view (file name is read from stdin).

 Use 'c' to change iteration value to get a clearer picture.